curl/everything-curl/sourcecode-contributing.md

 equally to that.

-If you are fixing a problem you have or a problem that others are reporting, we will be thrilled to receive your fix and merge it as soon as possible!
+If you are fixing a problem you have or a problem that others are reporting, we will be thrilled to receive your fix and merge it as soon as possible,

 ### What not to add